Wesleyan University: Davison Art Collection

-The Wesleyan University Press is well regarded for its books of poetry and books on music, dance and performance, American studies, and film.
-The press also connects the campus to the larger intellectual and cultural world through the presence of its authors on campus, whether they are faculty, visiting scholars, guest lecturers, or participants in Wesleyan's Distinguished Writers Series or Writers Conference.
+The Davison Art Collection exhibits in the Anne Goldrach Gallery, located in the Pruzan Art Center.
+The Pruzan Art Center was designed by Peterson Rich Officeand opened in 2024.
+The collection's educational program includes student-curated exhibitions and a study room to support object-based teaching and learning.

 Student life

 Cannon Scrap

 In the late 1860s, a yearly contest, the "Cannon Scrap," began between the freshmen, whose mission it was to fire the Douglas Cannon on February 22, and the sophomores, who were charged with foiling the effort.
 In 1957, the tradition of stealing the cannon began in earnest.

 Religious life

-Until June 2020, the university employed a Jewish rabbi, a Catholic priest, a Protestant chaplain, and a Muslim chaplain.
-At the end of the Academic year 2020, the positions of Protestant and Muslim chaplains were vacated and the university elected not to fill them, citing budget cuts necessitated by the COVID-19 pandemic.
-The university proposal is that current chaplain positions "will all be gradually phased out until one chaplain remains to oversee all aspects of University religious life.
-Paid student intern positions will be created to assist this chaplain in managing student religious groups and redirecting students to religious services in Middletown."

-There is also program housing for Buddhists, Muslims, Christians, and Jews.
-Within the Memorial Chapel there are meditation rooms.
-There is a Wesleyan program in Israel.
+The university employs a Jewish rabbi, a Protestant chaplain, and a Muslim chaplain.
+There is program housing for Buddhists, Muslims, Christians, and Jews.

 Athletics

-Wesleyan is a member of the Division III New England Small College Athletic Conference (NESCAC), fielding intercollegiate varsity teams in 29 sports.
+Wesleyan is a member of the New England Small College Athletic Conference (NESCAC) in the NCAA Division III, fielding intercollegiate varsity teams in 29 sports.
 It competes against traditional Little Three rivals Amherst and Williams.
 Approximately 600 students participate in intercollegiate varsity sports each year.
 Wesleyan is one of the 39 founding members of the NCAA.
 Wesleyan's football and baseball field, Andrus Field, is the oldest continuously used American football field in the world and the oldest continuously used baseball field in the world.

-With alumnus including Bill Belichick, Eric Mangini, and Field Yates, the school has been described by ESPN as a "hotbed for great football minds."
-Led by coach John Raba the winningest lacrosse coach in NESCAC history the Wesleyan's Men's Lacrosse team won the Division III NCAA championship title in 2018.
-It was the first National Championship in school history.
+With alumni including Bill Belichick, Eric Mangini, and Field Yates, the school has been described by ESPN as a "hotbed for great football minds."
+Led by coach John Raba, the winningest lacrosse coach in NESCAC history, the Wesleyan's Men's Lacrosse team won the NCAA Division III championship title in 2018.
+It was the first national championship in school history.

-Amos Magee helped lead Wesleyan University to an ECAC Soccer Championship and school-best record of 15–1–1 in 1991, and is the Cardinals' all-time leading scorer (35 goals and 85 points).
-He was a National Soccer Coaches Association of America (NSCAA) Division III All-American in 1992, four times was named all-New England,and was inducted into the Wesleyan University Hall of Fame.
+Amos Magee helped lead Wesleyan University to an ECAC soccer championship and school-best record of 15–1–1 in 1991, and is the Cardinals' all-time leading scorer (35 goals and 85 points).
+He was a National Soccer Coaches Association of America (NSCAA) Division III All-American in 1992, four times was named all-New England, and was inducted into the Wesleyan University Hall of Fame.